benmvp/slides/2022/connecttech/ts-react.md

 </div>

 NOTES:

-- Users definitely don’t want a buggy experience and of course, neither do we
+- Users definitely don’t want a buggy experience
+  - And of course, neither do we
-- Most errors don’t occur when we're writing initially
+- Most errors don’t occur when we're writing initially though
-  - But usually when making changes (i.e. refactoring)
+  - But usually creep in when we're making changes (i.e. refactoring)
   - This can be 2 **minutes** later or 2 **months** later
   - That's when bugs get introduced